SargeyWargey/Homoothya/Characters/Sharlot_Hall.md

 - Preserved material culture (tools, clothing, everyday objects)
 - Created archives that became foundation of Sharlot Hall Museum

-## The Mike Burns Connection: January 6, 1910
+## The Mike Burns Connection: 1910

 ### The Letter

-**Mike Burns contacted Sharlot Hall in 1910**, writing:
+**Mike Burns contacted Sharlot Hall in 1910**, writing to introduce himself as:
-> Seeking "a little history of the Apaches... including my own history"
+> "I am an Apache Indian" seeking help publishing his work

 **Context of the letter**:
 - Mike was ~45 years old